 Red

 Red is the colour most associated with China and for good reason.
-Red is the colour seen everywhere from commercial packaging to sacred buildings and represents good luck, prosperity, love, joy and the direction, south.
+It's the colour seen everywhere from commercial packaging to sacred buildings.
+Red represents good luck, prosperity, love, joy and the direction, south.

 EPISODE 3